melsman/melsman.github.io/_posts/2017-11-03-getting-started-with-fsharp.md

 ## Functions

-We have already seen the use of some built-in functions, including functions for arithmetics (sine, addition, multiplication), for comparison testing, and for performing string operations.
+We have already seen the use of some built-in functions, including functions for arithmetic (sine, addition, multiplication), for comparison testing, and for performing string operations.

 In F#, it is straightforward to define your own functions built on top